 You are free to discuss the homework assignments with other students and work towards solutions together.
 However, all of the code you write must be your own!
 We will be using Moss and any copied code will be treated as a violation of academic honesty and may result in a failing grade.
 In addition, your writeup must be entirely your own and your extension cannot duplicate those of your collaborators'.

 Projects will be submitted on Canvas.
 Submissions should include your writeup, a gzipped tar or zip file of code, and any requested system output (e.g., model predictions on the blind test set).

 Each student is given 5 slip days to use throughout the term.
 Any number of these days can be applied to any mini or project excluding the final project to extend the deadline for that assignment.
 E.g., you can turn the first project in 2 days late and the fourth project 3 days late.
-After your slip days are exhausted, each day of lateness will incur a 20% penalty to that assignment's grade, so a project worth 20 points loses 4 points per day.
+After your slip days are exhausted, each day of lateness will incur a 20% penalty to that assignment's grade.
 Plan your slip day budget accordingly, e.g., be sure to save them up if you know you'll be traveling for a conference around a due date for a later project.
 Additional extensions may be granted in cases of medical or other emergencies, but must be agreed on with the course staff before the project's original due date.